1985 – Genesis – Humble Beginnings

 2006 – Canadian Office – Captec Americas Inc. & Refinement of the Business Model

 A second attempt was made to international expansion.
 This time based in Canada to provide a springboard into the North American market.
-Captec Americas Inc. was incorporated in the state of Ontario, based in Kitchener, a short distance to the west of Toronto.
+Captec Americas Inc. was incorporated in the province of Ontario, based in Kitchener, a short distance to the west of Toronto.
 Kitchener is part of a 3 city Technology Triangle (Kitchener, Cambridge & Waterloo) where a significant concentration of Canada’s high technology sector is located.

 One of the lessons from the German experience was that distribution agreements are not easily scalable, particularly as a company grows internationally.
 It also limits the business model in offering to the market what the principal wishes to be distributed.
 Captec’s model was increasingly based on an independent assessment of customer’s computing requirements, and offering them the best value solution, not the solution based on products we distributed.